sandy3392/drink-and-draw/README.md

 # Drink And Draw

 ## Description:
-Drink And Draw is an Ecommerce website where you can order a package which incldes a drink and materials to paint a picture for yourself or for a group
+Drink And Draw is an Ecommerce website where you can order a package which includes a drink and materials to paint a picture for yourself or for a group

 ## Website URL:
 https://infinite-ravine-21700.herokuapp.com/